California exodus: Demographics

 According to Census Bureau estimates, 6.2 million people left the state in the 2010s decade, while 4.9 million moved in: a net loss of 1.3 million residents.
 From 2011 to 2015, the California exodus was substantial in absolute terms but small in net migration rate, with a considerable imbalance between inflows and outflows of migrants.
 New York had higher net loss than California across these three metrics.

 According to the California Department of Finance, the state had 135,600 more people move out than moved in from July 2019 to July 2020, marking the third straight year of net migration losses.
 After peaking just shy of 40 million Californians, by 2020 into 2022 onward this slowing had crossed the zero population growth mark into outright negative population growth for the first time in over a century.
 The exodus increased in 2021, when more than 360,000 people moved out of California, especially going to states like Texas, Arizona, Washington, Idaho, and Utah.
-Some are also moving to Mexico to avoid the 2021–2023 inflation surge, as Mexico's cost of living is lower.
+Some also moved to Mexico to avoid the 2021–2023 inflation surge, as Mexico's cost of living is lower.
 According to the 2021 American Community Survey (ACS), California had the 4th highest "stickiness" compared to other states, defined by the Federal Reserve Bank of Dallas as the share of people born in a state who still lived in that state (which was 73% for California).
-According to the 2022 ACS, California had the lowest (11.1%) inmigr [sic] rate (number of people moving into a state as a share of that state's total number of movers), despite a large number of in-movers.
+According to the 2022 ACS, California had the lowest (11.1%) immigration rate (number of people moving into a state as a share of that state's total number of movers), despite a large number of in-movers.